andrewbadge/DNSRoaming/Deployment/RuleSetURL.md

 - The ruleset file can't be more than 10KB
 - Its expected to be a text file.
 Other file contents will not parse.
+- The RuleSet file must be public without authentication; although querystrings will work

 # How to Stop DNSRoaming downloading rules